Table of Contents

 Homemade bread lacks preservatives, so proper storage is essential:

-- Room Temperature: Store in a bread box or wrapped in a clean kitchen towel for up to 2 days.
+- Room Temperature: Store in a bread box or a clean kitchen towel for up to 2 days.

-- Freezing: Slice the loaf, wrap in plastic, and freeze for up to 3 months.
+- Freezing: Slice the loaf, wrap it in plastic, and freeze it for up to 3 months.
 Thaw and toast slices as needed.

 - Avoid the Fridge: Refrigeration can dry out your bread, so skip this step.